mvolkmann/blog/src/d3/00-article.md

 Selection objects support many methods, some which act on all the DOM elements they encapsulate.
-An example used in the code below is the `text` method.
+They do this by iterating over the elements in the NodeList values found in their `_groups` array.
+Examples include the `attr` and `text` (used below) methods.

 These methods take a function that is invoked once for each encapsulated DOM element.
-The function is passed the value of the DOM element **data** property and the index of the DOM element within the selection.
+The function is passed the value of the `__data__` property value and the index of the DOM element within the selection.
+Inside these function, the current element can be accessed using the `this` keyword.
+In order to use `this`, the function must not be an arrow function.

 Just like in jQuery, it is not an error to call such a method on a selection that is empty, meaning it doesn't encapsulate any DOM elements.

+Selection objects are immutable, meaning the set of DOM elements they encapsulate cannot be changed.
+However, there are many methods on selection objects that return a new selection, including `filter`, `merge`, `select`, and `selectAll`.

+This example demonstrates processing the sub-selections in a selection.
+It simply renders `div` elements that indicate whether they were just added to the DOM or they already existed and merely had their text updated.
+Note that SVG is not used in this example.

 ```html
 <html>